Reading and writing data in the Built-in Apps using R

 In workspaces, there exists a specific function, xaputils, that has been created to allow workspace users to use the Database tables or Files that have been created in their workspace in their analysis and to run SQL and R scripts.

-This article explains how to use the xaputils package inside of the Built-in Apps, for information on how to use it in the R Console, see this article and how to read and write data in Python in this article.
+This article explains how to use the xaputils package inside of the Built-in Apps, for information on how to use it in the R Console, see this article and how to read and write data using Python in this article.

 CSV files stored in the workspace Files can easily be read and written from and to the Built-in Apps.

 Reading CSV files from the Files folder: